-Roger Federer has surpassed Pete Sampras to set the record for the most weeks at No. 1 in the ATP rankings.
+LONDON – Roger Federer surpassed Pete Sampras on Monday to set the record for the most weeks at No. 1 in the ATP rankings.

-After winning Wimbledon a week ago, Federer returned to the top for the first time since June 2010, and his 287th week at No. 1 — one more than Sampras.
+After winning Wimbledon a week ago, Federer returned to the top for the first time since June 2010.
+Monday marked his 287th week at No. 1, one more than Sampras.

 The Swiss star will enter the Olympics next week as the world's top-ranked player following his four-set win over Briton Andy Murray in the final at Wimbledon, which also will host the Olympic tennis competition.